In my previous blog post, I highlighted some recommended conferences in the Human Resources Industry to attend in the upcoming year.

 Connect with attendees before the conference

-Know your elevator pitch (and be prepared to share it)
+Know your elevator pitch

 You should know your elevator pitch and be prepared to adapt it slightly based on who you are speaking to.
 Make sure that the pitch includes brief information about who you are as well as a call to action that people might be able to help with.
 This could be something like, “My name is Hanna and I run a recruitment agency.
 I am here specifically to find a business partner.”
 Being specific helps the people you meet connect you with the right people to achieve your goals.